 Credits may earn you a tax refund

-The IRS offers a number of tax credits that you can take directly off your taxes rather than your income.
+The IRS offers a number of tax credits that you can take directly off your taxes rather than your income like a deduction.
 If the credit is more than you owe in taxes, in some cases, you can claim the excess credit as a refund.

 If you qualify for tax credits, such as the Earned Income Tax Credit or Additional Child Tax Credit, you can receive a refund even if your tax is $0.
 To claim the credits, you have to file your 1040 and other tax forms.